ibm-cloud-docs/vpc/vpn-faqs.md

 {: faq}

 Approved Scanning Vendor (ASV) quarterly scanning is a requirement of the Payment Card Industry (PCI) Security Standards Council.
 ASV scanning of VPN data-plane appliances is solely a customer responsibility.
 IBM does not use ASVs to scan data-plane appliances because these scans can negatively impact customer workload functions and performance.

+## What metrics will I be charged for if I am using VPN gateway for VPC?
+{: #vpn-billing}
+{: faq}

+The following metrics are collected for VPN gateway billing on a monthly basis:

+* VPN Gateway Instance Hour: How much time your VPN gateway instance is up and running.
+* VPN Connection Hour: How much time each of your VPN connections is established and maintained on the VPN gateway.
+* Floating IP: The number of active floating IP addresses being used by the VPN gateway instance.

+See the **IBM Cloud VPN** tab on the [Pricing](https://www.ibm.com/cloud/vpc/pricing) page for the unit pricing per hour in each region for VPN gateway.

+**Note:** While using a VPN gateway, you are also charged for all outbound public internet traffic billed at VPC data rates.
+See the *Data Transfer* tab on the [Pricing](https://www.ibm.com/cloud/vpc/pricing) page for details about the unit pricing for outbound data transfer.